Ireland and Brexit: Behind the Facade - The Globalist

 Only one person actually said so, however.
 This impression was gleaned from things that the written word cannot convey to the reader – eye movements, hand gestures, pauses, smirks, frowns, tone of voice and so on.

-The recent High Court ruling in London that the UK government cannot trigger article 50 of the Lisbon Treaty – thereby officially beginning its withdrawal from the EU – without consulting Parliament will surely reinforce that feeling here.
+The recent Supreme Court ruling in London that the UK government cannot trigger article 50 of the Lisbon Treaty – thereby officially beginning its withdrawal from the EU – without consulting Parliament will surely reinforce that feeling here.

-But even if the British Government loses its Supreme Court appeal and Parliament does indeed get to vote, it is unlikely to block Brexit.
+But even with Parliament getting to vote on the issue, it is unlikely to block Brexit.
 Article 50 will be triggered sooner or later and, when it finally is triggered, the reality of Brexit will bite.

 Then we will see who was right about what effect it will have on the Republic of Ireland.
 Whatever the tangible effect, one thing is certain: it will have an emotional impact here far beyond what is quantifiable.